Mai's embellished t-shirt celebrating her 5th birthday.

 * Be sure that your stencil has an outside border that is large enough to control paint "over-spray. " (paint floating out past the edge of your stencil onto unintended surfaces.)
 I usually have a 3 inch border around the edge of my stencils.
 However, if this isn't possible, simple protect areas that you want to be paint free by blocking them off with scraps of paper (great use for junk mail and old magazines) or old fabric.
 Use tape to secure the position of the "over spray barrier" to your stencil and paint away.

-make a stencil from a picture (adobe photoshop is required.)
+* Here is a link to a tutorial that will teach you to make a stencil from a picture (adobe photoshop is required.)
 The site also has some other stencil ideas.

 * Dover publications is a gem in the world of clip art.
 They also have a mailing list that you can join that will email you clip art "samples of the week."